jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (k) appoints a product certification accreditation body under section 261; and (ka) registers persons as product certification bodies under section 267A and registers product certificates under section 272A; and
+  (kb) makes product certification scheme rules under section 272E; and (kba) issues notices under section 272HA; and
+  (kbb) provides advice to the Minister on decisions to be made under section 272HB; and (kbc) ensures that the matters required to be published and kept available under section 272HC are published and kept available; and
-  (kb) makes product certification scheme rules under section 272E; and (kc) appoints a person as the modular component manufacturer certification accreditation body under section 272I; and (kd) registers persons as modular component manufacturer certification bodies under section 272N and modular component manufacturers under section 272Y; and
+  (kc) appoints a person as the modular component manufacturer certification accreditation body under section 272I; and (kd) registers persons as modular component manufacturer certification bodies under section 272N and modular component manufacturers under section 272Y; and
   (ke) makes MCM scheme rules under section 272ZG; and